Gleiss Lutz – Germany 2018

 Sonntag’s patent litigation practice has a very solid client base in an array of technical fields, especially pharmaceuticals, telecoms, consumer electronics and consumer goods.
 GL was again involved in the pharmaceuticals sector’s major international disputes on the side of regular clients.
 Since of counsel Bopp only litigates in selected cases, the team has a narrow setup, which cannot keep step with the dynamic progress made by some market leaders.
 Nevertheless, the team shows that it has the potential to make a play for the top of the market, with prominent cases like that for Gillette against Wilkinson concerning razor blades.
 But GL will have to build up capacities if it is to handle more cases of this caliber simultaneously.
 This would also improve the firm’s starting position for the UPC.

 Litigation for pharmaceuticals and telecoms patents.

-All-round in IP, esp. trademarks and unfair competition and patent litigation.
-Employee invention law, R&D cooperations, licenses and M&A transactions.
+Practice All-round advice on IP, especially in trademarks and unfair competition and patent litigation.
+Employee invention law, R&D cooperations, licences and M&A transactions.
 Advice on the interface with antitrust.

 Düsseldorf, Stuttgart, Munich